 This seems to work.
 The three astronauts appear briefly.
 Are they the spirits of the men, or Quatermass’s imagination?
 Whatever they are, they aren’t physical bodies restored.
 They disappear when Quatermass collapses.

 Quatermass emerges from the building to be met by his friends.
 Under the end credits, the cameras continue running on the scene.
 We see people laughing and hugging.
 This isn’t the BRG happy that world isn’t about to end after all; it’s the actors relieved that they got through their live TV performance without any major screw-ups.
 This is why everybody hugs Fullalove even through they barely know him and have no reason to like him.

 As with live theater, the possibility of mistakes on live TV is part of the fun of watching.
 It’s part of what gives the show its energy and make it exciting.
 I’ve no desire to see a production crash and burn, but a flubbed line, technical hitch, or stray boom-shadow is only to be expected.
-I didn’t catch many of those here; I see more errors in my watching of early Doctor Who and Dark Shadows episodes, and those were not live programs but the next step up in the 1960s, usually single-take video recordings with few breaks or edits.
-The worst I can say is that the lighting on scenes, both indoors and out, is usually too bright, sometimes obscuring the actors standing in front of it.
+I didn’t catch many of those here; the most exciting slip was David Tennant’s literal one while racing around a corner.
+I’ve seen more egregious errors in my watching of early Doctor Who and Dark Shadows episodes, and those were not live programs but the next step up in the 1960s, usually single-take video recordings with few breaks or edits.
+The worst I can say about this is that the lighting on scenes, both indoors and out, is usually too bright, sometimes obscuring the actors standing in front of it.
 The best?
 Finally seeing a version of Kneale’s original ending acted out.